isabella232/offer-decisioning.en/help/api-reference/decisions-api/deliver-offers.md

 Offer Decisioning is a collection of services and UI programs that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.
 An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.

-You can create and deliver offers by making a POST request to the [!DNL Decisions](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#/) API and providing your placement and activity IDs in the request body.
+You can create and deliver offers by making a POST request to the [!DNL Decisions](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#/) API and providing your [placement ID](../offers-api/placements/create.md) and your [activity ID](../activities-api/activities/create.md) in the request body.

 **API format**